On this page, you can find out:

 If you are a UK citizen living abroad, you can apply to be an overseas voter.

-You must have been registered to vote in the UK in the last 15 years and be eligible to vote in UK Parliamentary general elections and European Parliamentary elections.
+You must have been registered to vote in the UK in the last 15 years and be eligible to vote in UK Parliamentary general elections.